swissquote/crafty/docs/05_Packages/05_crafty-preset-eslint/ESLint_IDE_Integration.md

 ![Shows errors inline](./IDE_Integration_eslint_inline.png)

-ESLint's IDE integration relies in general on the `.eslintrc` files (optionally with a .js or .json extension).
+ESLint's IDE integration relies in general on the `.eslintrc` files (optionally with a `.js` or `.json` extension).

 With the `crafty ide` command, a configuration file is generated to be read by your IDE.

-> Note that these configuration files __should not be commited__ with your project as they are different for each machine because module paths are absolute.
+> Note that these configuration files **should not be committed** with your project as they are different for each machine because module paths are absolute.

 ## Options